-Over the recent years, but particularly over this past summer, it has become clear that PTA can and should establish itself as an anti-racist organization committed to improving and changing systems that are structured in ways that do not equitably benefit all students and families, as well as actively create space for all parents and educators to feel included and valued in our collective efforts – especially those who may not have seen themselves reflected in PTA leadership and decision-making.
+Over the recent years, it has become clear that PTA can and should establish itself as an anti-racist organization committed to improving and changing systems that are structured in ways that do not equitably benefit all students and families, as well as actively create space for all parents and educators to feel included and valued in our collective efforts – especially those who may not have seen themselves reflected in PTA leadership and decision-making.

-In recognition of this reality, the Second District PTA Executive Board unanimously voted in early June 2020 to begin a formal effort to address Diversity, Equity and Inclusion (DEI).
-At this meeting, we created a task force of board members to explore how best to approach this work; we have been meeting biweekly to advance this effort.
-This email is an effort to transparently share our journey thus far and to invite your feedback and participation in this effort.
+In recognition of this reality, the Second District PTA Executive Board unanimously voted in early June 2020 to begin a formal effort to address Diversity, Equity and Inclusion (DEI) in our daily practice.
+At this meeting, we created a task force of board members to explore how best to approach this work; and we have been mindful of these goals to advance this effort.
+This statement is an effort to transparently share our journey thus far and to invite your feedback and participation in this effort.
 You can find our next steps towards the end of this letter.

 As we determined how to approach this work, several values and priorities emerged:

 - Be aware of how dominant culture works.
 Does this work need to live in a committee just because that’s how PTA always does things?
 Don’t rush to structural solutions.